 - Transformed Lives Transforming the World – 2019

 - Who am I when my Body Fails me?

 livingasapprentices on Overcoming Spiritual Withdrawa… Robert L Bakker on Overcoming Spiritual Withdrawa… Robert L Bakker on Transformed Lives Transforming… livingasapprentices on Transformed Lives Transforming… Robert L Bakker on Transformed Lives Transforming… livingasapprentices on A Dream Deferred Laura Creighton McFa… on A Dream Deferred Ruth Evenhouse on The Parable of the Lost F… covenyk on The Parable of the Lost F… Transformed Lives Tr… on Transformed Lives Transforming…

 Tag Archives: Jesus

 In Eat this Book, Eugene Peterson teaches us to chew on a passage of scripture, digest it, and put it to use in practical ways.
 Our Christian fathers and mothers called this process Lectio Divina.
-In this passage, Paul describes how our lives … Continue reading
+In this passage, Jesus teaches us to tell … Continue reading